 On Halloween night, 1968, I was a freshman at IIT.
 WMAQ radio was playing a re-broadcast of Orson Welle’s “War of the Worlds,” in honor of it’s 30th anniversary.
 I turned out the lights and listened.
 Scared the heck out of me.
 I wondered, how scary would it be if it were done in a modern setting?
 I decided then, I would someday make a modern version myself…

 In the late 70’s, I really got into audio.
 So much so that I started making my own little “radio skits.”
 About 1977, I recalled my dream of creating a modern-day version of “War of the Worlds,” and started preparations.
-In 1977 and 1978, I produced several radio plays, using professional actors, honing my skills.
+Between 1977 and 1979, I produced several radio plays, using professional actors, honing my skills.
 This is when I wrote, directed and produced “The Ephemeral Man,” and the two comic murder mysteries, “The Case of the Alphabet Mugger,” and “Murder on the Evanston Express.”
 All recorded and edited in my home-made recording studio (see in the photo above).
 About that same time, I began what turned out to be almost a year long project, writing the script for “Day of the Martians.”

 It was a dream come true.
 Professional actors (who by now and become friends) and some talented non-professionals lent their talents.
 A dear friend even gave me permission to use some original music.
 On Halloween, 1978, “Day of the Martians” premiered on a pseudo network of public radio stations, WNUR, Northwestern University Radio covered the north side, WHPK, University of Chicago Radio covered the south side, and WUIC, University of Illinois Radio covered the west side.
 Ironically, the station at Northwestern University, where some of the action of the story takes place, had a fire, and was not able to air it until a week later.